3 Steps to Making the Most of Your Customer Case Study Interviews

 When it comes to creating customer case studies, there’s one part of the process that’s absolutely critical: the interview.
 While it may sound obvious, the interview can make or break your case study.
 The question then is: how do you make the most of your customer case study interviews?

-Going into the interview, you need to put in the research and preparation in advance to ensure you can make the most of your opportunity.
+Going into interviews with customers, you need to put in the research and preparation in advance to ensure you can make the most of your opportunity.
+Your case studies are a content marketing superhero and are often cited as one of the hardest working pieces of content you can create.

-Here are three critical steps to take before your interview:
+Here are three critical steps to take before your interview so have everything you need to ensure you get an amazing customer testimonial.

 Step #1: Create an Interview Guide

-When you sit down to interview your client, you want to make sure that you’ve got a clear game plan in mind so you make the most of the time you have together.
+When you sit down to interview your client, you want to make sure that you’ve mapped out a game plan so you make the most of the time you have together.

 Your interview guide should list out the key areas for discussion and questions you want to cover during the interview.
 Typically, I would recommend including questions related to their challenge, the solution, their results, and their experience with your company.

-Also, you may prepare more questions than you actually have time to ask in the interview, so keep in mind that you may only have time to ask a total of eight to 10 questions.
+Also, you may prepare more case study questions than you actually have time to ask in the interview.
+You may only have time to ask a total of eight to 10 questions, but having more questions avialable gives you flexiblity when you’re actually doing the interview.

 Step #2: Prep Your Customers

 Once the interview is scheduled, take some time to ensure your customer is well-prepared and feels very secure in the process.
-Once they agree, you want to be very clear on all of the steps involved and help them get comfortable.
+Once they agree, you want your interview subject to be very clear on all of the steps involved so they are comfortable.

 Specific ways to help your customer prepare: